GalaxyBuilt/txchyon/src/content/posts/getting-started/how-to-set-up-exodus-wallet.md

 draft: true
 ---

+This is definitely a OG wallet for beginners, I really love the UI and the smoothness of the wallet.
+If you plan on buying lots of different coins this is the wallet for you.

 Exodus Wallet remains one of the most beginner-friendly and visually appealing non-custodial wallets in 2026.
 It supports over 300 cryptocurrencies and thousands of tokens across major blockchains including Bitcoin, Ethereum, Solana, Cardano, BNB Chain, Polygon, Avalanche, and many others—all in a single, beautifully designed app.

 What sets Exodus apart is its polished interface, built-in exchange for swapping assets, portfolio tracking with charts, staking options, and seamless sync between desktop and mobile.
 It's available as a desktop app (Windows, Mac, Linux) and mobile app (iOS and Android), with optional hardware wallet integration.

 As a closed-source but heavily audited non-custodial wallet, you control your private keys and 12-word recovery phrase.
-This guide will walk you through setting up Exodus safely, backing up your phrase, and preparing for your first transactions—helping you avoid the [10 Biggest Crypto Mistakes Beginners Make in 2026](/10-biggest-crypto-mistakes-beginners-2026).
+This guide will walk you through setting up Exodus safely, backing up your phrase, and preparing for your first transactions—helping you avoid the [10 Biggest Crypto Mistakes Beginners Make in 2026](https://txchyon.com/blog/getting-started/biggest-crypto-mistakes/).

 ### Why Choose Exodus Wallet as a Beginner?